narbulut

 Centralize key management

-If you use TDE, store certificates and master keys not on the local server but in HSM (Hardware Security Module) or enterprise Key Management solutions (Thales CipherTrust, Azure Key Vault, AWS KMS).
-In this case, even if the attacker gains sysadmin access, they cannot generate or export new keys.
+If you use TDE, do not keep the certificate and master keys on the local server; instead, store them in an HSM (Hardware Security Module) or in enterprise Key Management solutions (Thales CipherTrust, Azure Key Vault, AWS KMS).
+In that case, even if the attacker is a sysadmin, they cannot generate or export new keys.

-Set up audit + alerting for encryption activation
+Set up audit + alarms for encryption activation

-Monitor CREATE CERTIFICATE, CREATE DATABASE ENCRYPTION KEY, and ALTER DATABASE … SET ENCRYPTION ON commands with SQL Server Audit or Extended Events.
-Under normal circumstances, these commands run only a few times a year; each execution should trigger an alert to your SOC team.
+Monitor CREATE CERTIFICATE, CREATE DATABASE ENCRYPTION KEY, and ALTER DATABASE … SET ENCRYPTION ON commands via SQL Server Audit or Extended Events.
+Under normal circumstances, these commands run only a few times a year; every time one runs, an alarm should be raised to your SOC team.

-Perform a full restore to an isolated environment quarterly and verify that business-critical tables contain readable data.
-Relying solely on the “restore successful” message is not enough.
+On a quarterly basis, perform a full restore to an isolated environment and verify that business-critical tables actually contain readable data.
+Relying on the “restore successful” message alone is not enough.

 Privileged access management

-SQL sysadmin privileges should not be on daily operational accounts.
+SQL sysadmin privileges should not be held by day-to-day operational accounts.
 Use just-in-time access (CyberArk, Azure PIM) and MFA-protected bastion hosts.

-Proactive features like Narbulut Backup Now’s TDE status check integrate attack detection with the backup process.
-This provides an additional line of defense without requiring a separate monitoring layer.
+Proactive features such as Narbulut Backup Now’s TDE state check integrate attack detection into the backup process itself.
+This provides an additional line of defense without the need for a separate monitoring layer.

 Conclusion

-The most effective defense against this threat is to continuously monitor encryption status and make it part of the backup process.
-The TDE check that Narbulut Backup Now performs before taking backups was developed with exactly this principle.
-Additionally, you can use the SQL query shared above to perform instant verification in your own environment and detect an anomaly at an early stage.
+The most effective defense against this threat is to continuously monitor encryption state and make it a part of the backup process.
+Narbulut Backup Now’s TDE check, performed before each backup is taken, has been built on exactly this principle.
+In addition, by using the SQL query we shared above, you can perform on-the-spot verification in your own environment and detect anomalies at an early stage.

-A modern backup strategy does not merely copy data; it also ensures that the copied data is actually usable.
+A modern backup strategy does not just copy data; it also ensures that the copied data is actually usable.
 This awareness is the key to being prepared today for tomorrow’s ransom scenarios.

 Leave a Comment